Roman Bronze Works

 Roman Bronze Works, now operated as Roman Bronze Studios, is a bronze foundry in New York City.
-Established in 1897 by Riccardo Bertelli, it was the first American foundry to specialize in the lost-wax casting method, and was the country's pre-eminent art foundry during the American Renaissance (ca. 1876-1917).
+Established in 1897 by Riccardo Bertelli, it was the first American foundry to specialize in the lost-wax casting method, and was the country's pre-eminent art foundry during the American Renaissance (ca. 1876–1917).

 History

 Bertelli was a chemical engineer from Genoa who combined his skill in chemistry with his interest in art in starting a foundry.
 The foundry trademarked its namesake, Roman Bronze Works in 1900.
 In 1908, the foundry built a home and studio for sculptor Harry Merwin Shrady at White Plains, New York.
 It was added to the National Register of Historic Places in 1982 as the Leo Friedlander Studio.

 Long a sub-contractor to Louis Comfort Tiffany's Tiffany Studios, the foundry moved in 1927 to Tiffany's red brick factory in Corona, Queens, New York.
+The General Bronze Corporation purchased the Roman Bronze Works in 1928.
+This ownership lasted for twenty years, up until 1948, during which it produced some of its finest bronze artworks from sculptors such as Paul Manship and Rene Chambellan to Lee Lawrie.

 The foundry's mold makers, casters, chasers and finishers, and patinaters cast sculptures from plaster and terra cotta models provided by sculptors.
 They also scaled down monumental and other finished works for editions of collectors' bronzes, allowing works by Daniel Chester French, Augustus Lukeman and Augustus Saint-Gaudens to ornament a private library or drawing room.
 From 1898, Frederic Remington worked exclusively with Roman Bronze Works, as did Charles M. Russell.
 Remington bronzes were being cast by Roman Bronze Works as late as the 1980s.
 Roman Bronze Works was purchased in 1946 by Salvatore Schiavo, whose father had worked at the foundry since 1902.
 His nephew, Philip J. Schiavo, the grandson of the first Schiavo, was the president of the foundry until its closing.